 - On sandwiches - bye bye mayo!
 I'm spreading this sauce on my turkey avocado sandwiches forever!!

 - With falafel - this is the most traditional use of the sauce.
-Try it on my friend Lauren's Falafel Quinoa Bowls!
+Try it in these Vegan Falafel Bowls!

 - As a salad dressing - mix equal parts zhoug and olive oil to create a flavorful salad dressing!

 The possibilities really are endless!
 Comment below and let me know what you're going to toss with this sauce!

 Tips and tricks

 - Cardamom has a strong flavor.
 I love the earthiness that it adds to this sauce, but if you don't like it, leave it out!